Medicare Enrollment FAQ

 No. According to CMS, your enrollment is valid and there is no need to re-enroll.

 I'm not sure whether I'm enrolled in Medicare.
 Is there a way to check?

 You can look up your name in the Centers for Medicare & Medicaid (“CMS”) Order and Referring data file.
 The data file has the first name, last name, and National Provider Identifier (“NPI”) number for all doctors and non-physician practitioners who are legally eligible to order and refer in the Medicare program and who have enrollment records in PECOS.
 You can access the database here.

 For more information see CMS, “Medicare Provider Enrollment” (scroll down to “Options to Verify Your Current Enrollment Record Exists in PECOS”).

 What if I enroll in Medicare using CMS-855-O, but later wish to enroll to be reimbursed by Medicare?

-What happens if someone who isn't enrolled or opted out orders covered imaging services, clinical laboratory services, DMEPOS, or prescribes Medicare Part D drugs?
+What happens if someone who isn't enrolled or opted out orders covered imaging services, clinical laboratory services, or DMEPOS?

 I bill Medicare for imaging services, clinical laboratory services, or DMEPOS.
 What do I need to do?